 Motivation: As the cost of sequ ata being deposited into public repositories is increasing rapidly.
 Public database a for each submission that is prone to user error. ~7.8% of Unfortunately, most publig rely on user input and do not have methods for identifying errors in the p error propagation.
 Previous research on a small subset of the NR databa genomes ce similarity.
-To the best of our knowledge, the amount of misclassifica d.
-We propose a heuristic method to detect potentially misclassified t nnique and quality control misclassified to find the most probab guency of each annotation from manually and at the species ~4% at Results: We found mor NR database.
-Using simulated data, we show misclassified proteins.
-The proposed appro the genus

-Availability and implemen are available at https://github.
+To the best of our knowledge, the amount of misclassifical ed.
+We propose a heuristic method to detect potentially misclassified t nnique and quality control misclassified to find the most probab tion from manually and ~4% at at the species Results: We found mor simulated data, we show teins.
+The proposed approthe genus level Availability and implement are available at https://github.